business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Generally, performance management systems are designed around individual achievements rather than team accomplishments.
 Although it is certainly important to recognize and reward individual achievements, companies shouldn’t forget that rewarding team collaboration can pay off in a huge way.

-Companies should do all they can to incorporate collaboration as a large part of their company culture.
-Make it clear that collaboration is the minimum standard and emphasize that every team member is critical and has a role to play in the business’s success.
+Businesses should do all they can to incorporate collaboration as a large part of their company culture.
+Make it clear that collaboration is the minimum standard, and emphasize that every team member plays a vital role in the business’s success.
+[Read related: 5 Reasons Why Teamwork Is Crucial to Workplace Success]

 Leverage employee strengths.

-To create a culture of collaboration, managers and leaders within a company need a realistic and honest idea of each employee’s strengths, abilities and weaknesses.
+To create a culture of collaboration, managers and leaders need a realistic and honest idea of each employee’s strengths, abilities and weaknesses.

 Do away with competitive performance ratings.

-If your company still makes use of performance ratings, now is the time to say goodbye to that outmoded method of ranking and rating members of your team.
-Not only has it been shown that performance ratings don’t work as a means of motivation, they can be terrible for collaboration, especially if they are used in conjunction with a “rank and yank” system.
-After all, why would one employee help another if they are competing against that person, or if they are worried about losing their job to someone who performs better?
+If your company still uses performance ratings, say goodbye to that old-fashioned method of ranking and rating team members.
+It has been shown that performance ratings don’t work as a means of motivation.
+Moreover, they can be terrible for collaboration, especially if they are used in conjunction with a “rank and yank” system.
+After all, why would one employee help another if they are competing against that person or worried about losing their job to someone who performs better?

-You’d be better off transitioning to subjective, forward-thinking and regular employee one-to-ones, where employees will feel more relaxed and able to discuss their strengths, weaknesses and objectives.
+You’re better off transitioning to subjective, forward-thinking and regular employee one-to-ones, where employees will feel more comfortable discussing their strengths, weaknesses and objectives.

 Did You Know?Did you know